-Mayberry Jamaican Equities Limited (MJE) is an investment Company whose objective is to achieve long term capital appreciation, while preserving capital, by investing in public equity securities in Jamaica ("Jamaican equities").
-The Company employs a value - based approach to identifying and investing in high quality public businesses.
+MJE is an investment holding company whose objective is to achieve long term capital appreciation, while preserving capital, by investing in public equity securities in Jamaica ("Jamaican equities").
+The Company employs a value-based approach to identifying and investing in high quality public businesses.
 This approach is designed to compound book value per share over the long term.
-While the Company will seek attractive risk-adjusted returns, it will at all times seek downside protection and attempt to minimize loss of capital.
+While the Company will seek attractive risk-adjusted returns, it will always seek downside protection and attempt to minimise loss of capital.
+MJE is comprised of holdings in various companies that are listed on the Junior Market and the Main Market of the Jamaica Stock Exchange (JSE) and as of December 31, 2022, held 36 stocks in its portfolio.